laidbackcoder/Jellyfin-DvrEpisodeRenamer/README.md

 SUBSTITUTION_SHOW_NAMES = [('Rick and Morty [adult swim]', 'Rick and Morty')]
 ```

+[^1]: Please Note: this has only been tested with UK Recrdings.
->NOTE: This will be moved to a config file in a future release.
+[^2]: This will be moved to a config file in a future release.